craigbeeremct/MS-030/Labs.md

 1. Check that Ada Russell does have an account.

+1. Check that Perry Brill does have an account.

 1. In the Navigation menu, select **Groups > Active groups**.

 1. Check that Project Team is present.